jahrik/homelab-ark/GHOST_README.md

         }
     }

-Be sure to add the jenkins user to the permissions tab on the template itself, or an error will come back, something like 'template does not exist' because the user accessing the AWX API does not have permissions to see that template unless they're an admin.
+Be sure to add the Jenkins user to the permissions tab on the template itself, or an error will come back, something like 'template does not exist' because the user accessing the AWX API does not have permissions to see that template unless they're an admin.
 Give it at least `Execute` capabilities.

 ![awx_template_permissions.png](https://github.com/jahrik/homelab-ark/raw/master/images/awx_template_permissions.png)